AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 3. Once you have added all of the fields necessary for the Content Fragment model, click **Save** at the top-right of the window.

-4. The model is saved and you return to the Content Fragment model Console
+4. The model is saved and you return to the Content Fragment model Console.

 ![Steps one, two, and three of adding fields to the model](assets/content-structure/define-model-fields-1-2-3.png)